We're continuing to work closely with councils as we transition to the new Water Services Entities.

 - $500 million No Worse Off funding: to acknowledge the costs and financial impacts on local authorities as a direct result of the reforms.

 - $44 million Council Transition Support Funding: to recognise the costs councils are incurring on transition activities, such as demands on staff time.

-- $523 Three Waters Stimulus funding: to invest in three waters infrastructure.
+- $523 million Three Waters Stimulus funding: to invest in three waters infrastructure.

 Additional transition funding to support councils’ participation in Local Transition Teams is expected in early 2023.

-Invitations to officials to engage can be emailed to email@example.com.
+Invitations from council officials to engage can be emailed to email@example.com.